 This is the cffi implementation of libtcodpy, the original was made using ctypes which was more difficult to maintain.

-python-tcod is a superset of the libtcodpy API.
-The major additions include class functionality in returned objects, no manual memory management, pickle-able objects, and numpy array attributes in most objects.
+Originally a superset of the libtcodpy API.
+The major additions included class functionality in returned objects, no manual memory management, pickle-able objects, and numpy array attributes in most objects.

-The numpy attributes in particular can be used to dramatically speed up the performance of your program compared to using libtcodpy.
+The numpy functions in particular can be used to dramatically speed up the performance of a program compared to using libtcodpy.

 libtcodpy is more or less a direct port of libtcod’s C API to Python.
-This caused a handful of issues including instances needing to be freed manually or a memory leak will occur, and some functions performing badly in Python due to the need to call them frequently.
+This caused a handful of issues including instances needing to be freed manually or else a memory leak would occur, and many functions performing badly in Python due to the need to call them frequently.

 These issues are fixed in python-tcod which implements the full libtcodpy API.
 If python-tcod is installed then imports of libtcodpy are aliased to the tcod module.
 So if you come across a project using the original libtcodpy you can delete the libtcodpy/ folder and then python-tcod will load instead.

 - color control#